teoxxx/gamma/README.md

 # gamma
-A program to calculate gemma ray emission from an astrophysical environment.
+A program to calculate gamma ray emission from an astrophysical environment.
+Written by Theodoros Smponias in 2013.